govindrai/phase-0-handbook/phase-0-prerequisites.md

 #### 1. Create Accounts
 You will need each of these accounts prior to Phase 0, and we will ask you to provide links in your Socrates (our student application) profile when you receive your welcome email in the week prior to starting Phase 0.

 - [Gmail](http://www.gmail.com)<br> We use Google Hangouts and Communities throughout Phase 0 so it is necessary that you have a Gmail account for these.
 We encourage students to use this Gmail account for all communication in Phase 0.
-If you signed up with a differnt email address and now want to change it to your Gmail address please go to [apply.devbootcamp.com](http://apply.devbootcamp.com) **before** starting Phase 0. **Make sure to activate Google+ on this account**
+If you signed up with a different email address and now want to change it to your Gmail address please go to [apply.devbootcamp.com](http://apply.devbootcamp.com) **before** starting Phase 0. **Make sure to activate Google+ on this account**

-- [Github](https://github.com/)<br> You will start using github on the first day of Phase 0, so please create an account.
-This will be where you keep all of your code from Dev Bootcamp and becomes your technical resume when you apply for jobs - so you may want to select your username with that in mind.
+- [GitHub](https://github.com/)<br> You will start using GitHub on the first day of Phase 0, so please create an account.
+GitHub is where your Dev Bootcamp code will be stored and will also become your technical resume when you start applying for jobs.
+(You may want to select your username with that in mind).

 - [Twitter](https://twitter.com/)<br>You will be using Twitter throughout Phase 0 and will have some challenges using the Twitter API later when you come on-site.